-The Company had no long-term debt outstanding at September 30, 2016 or 2015.
-The Company does not currently require a credit facility but continues to review and evaluate its needs and options for such a facility.
-As of September 30, 2016, the Company has funded \$135,000 in cash deposits at insurance companies to cover collateral needs.
+The Company had no long-term debt outstanding at September 30, 2017 or 2016.
+As of September 30, 2017, the Company has funded \$135,000 in cash deposits at insurance companies to cover collateral needs.

-As of September 30, 2016, the Company had \$18.2 million in cash and cash equivalents, and \$85.9 million in marketable securities.
+As of September 30, 2017, the Company had \$22.9 million in cash and cash equivalents, and \$87.9 million in marketable securities.
 The marketable securities are invested through a professional investment management firm.
 The securities may be liquidated at any time into cash and cash equivalents.